pvcraven/arcade_book/source/chapters/03_drawing_with_functions/drawing_with_functions.rst

 .. code-block:: python

-    # Store the function's result into a variable
+    # Capture the function's result into a variable
+    # by putting "my_result =" in front of it.
+    # (Use whatever variable name best describes the data,
+    # don't blindly use 'my_result' for everything.)
     my_result = sum_two_numbers(22, 15)

+    # Now that I captured the result, print it.
     print(my_result)

 Now the result isn't lost.
-It is stored in my_result which we can print or use some other way.
+It is stored in `my_result` which we can print or use some other way.

 Volume Cylinder Example
 ^^^^^^^^^^^^^^^^^^^^^^^